galaxyproject/training-material/topics/data-science/tutorials/python-iterables/tutorial.md

 > ### {% icon question %} Question: Which Datatype
 >
+> 1. Chromosome Length
 > 1. Name
 > 2. Weight
-> 3. Gender
+> 3. Sex
 > 4. Hair Colour
+> 5. Money/Currency
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
+Here you need to use an integer, a fractional or float value would not make sense.
+You cannot have half an A/C/T/G.
+> > 1.
 Here a string would be a good choice.
 (And probably just a single `name` string, rather than a `first` and `last` name, as not all humans have two names!
 And some have more than two.)
 > > 2.
-A float is good type for storing weight.
-You could use an integer as well, but you would be losing the decimal places.
-In some applications that is ok, in others, you require the precision.
+An integer is good type for storing weight, if you are using a small unit (e.g. grams).
+Otherwise you might consider a float, but you'd need to be careful to format it properly (e.g. `{value:0.2f}`) when printing it out.
+It depends on the application.
 > > 3.
-This is a case where you should consider carefully the application, but `bool` is usally the wrong answer.
+This is a case where you should consider carefully the application, but `bool` is usally the *wrong answer*.
 Are you recording patient data?
-Is their expressed gender the correct variable or did you need sex?
-Chromosomal sex is also more complicated and cannot be stored with a true/false value, as people with [Kleinfelters](https://en.wikipedia.org/wiki/Klinefelter_syndrome) exist.
-A string can be an ok choice here, depending on the application.
+Is their expressed gender the correct variable or did you need sex? {% cite Miyagi_2021 %} goes into detail on this multifaceted issue in a medical research context.
+For example chromosomal sex is also more complicated and cannot be stored with a true/false value, as people with [Kleinfelters](https://en.wikipedia.org/wiki/Klinefelter_syndrome) exist.
+A string can be an ok choice here.
 > > 4.
 There is a limited vocabulary humans use to describe hair colour, so a string can be used, or a data type we haven't discussed!
 An `enum` is an `enumeration`, and when you have a limited set of values that are possible, you can use a `enum` to double check that whatever value is being used (or read from a file, or entered by a user) matches one of the "approved" values.
+> > 5.
+A float is a good guess, but with floats come weird rounding issues.
+Often times people choose to use an integer storing the value in cents (or fractional cents, to whatever the desired precision is).
 > >
 > {: .solution}
 {: .question}